hakiemasri/DOSM-ingest/README.md

 1.
 This project uses python.
-You can install python using anaconda (https://docs.anaconda.com/anaconda/install/windows/) or  https://www.python.org/downloads/
+You can install python and its libraries using anaconda (https://docs.anaconda.com/anaconda/install/windows/) or  https://www.python.org/downloads/
 The library used are:<br/><br/>
 pandas: a library for data manipulation and analysis<br/>
 sqlalchemy: a library for database interaction that provides a high-level interface for working with SQL databases<br/>